 After graduating from the University of Central Oklahoma, Allison completed her initial training at the University of Oklahoma Medical Center before joining Texas Healthcare.
 She has focused her post-graduate work and training in the field of Head & Neck rehabilitation and is committed to providing the most advanced techniques and methodologies.

 Medical Speech Pathologist

 Makayla joined Texas Health Care after completing her Master's Degree at Baylor University where she focused her interest in the field of head & neck oncology & rehabilitation.
 She received her undergraduate degree from Texas Christian University.
 After completing her fellowship training at the Fort Worth office, Makayla serves as the primary SLP for the Colleyville office (although can be found in Fort Worth on occasion).

-Anna Katherine Kerlin, M.S., CF-SLP
+Anna Katherine Kerlin, M.S., CCC-SLP

 Anna Katherine hails from Tennessee where she completed her undergraduate degree at the University of Tennessee in Knoxville.
 She recently finished her Master's Degree at The University of Texas, Dallas.
 She has an intense interest in alaryngeal rehabilitation and swallowing.
 "AK" will be responsible for providing the majority of therapeutic services as well as working on the research collaboration at the Fort Worth office.
 She will also be working closely with Katrina and the NTLS organization.

 Speech Pathology Program Coordinator

 Before joining Texas Health Care, Ana worked closely with Speech Pathologists in the fields of neurogenic speech, language and swallowing disorders.
 She now coordinates all speech pathology care and visits for both the Fort Worth and Colleyville offices.
 As an assistant, she is extremely knowledgeable in the field, is able to answer many commonly raised questions and serves as the primary point of contact between patients and the office.
 She is also the referral coordinator for the SLP department.